BrianBelhumeur/node-express-json-rpc2/README.md

 The middleware provides standard error codes and messages defined by the [JSON-RPC version 2 spec](http://www.jsonrpc.org/specification)

-You can reference error codes by static string.
+You can reference error codes by using built-in variable names.
 For example, you may:

-    respond(jsonRPC.INVALID_REQUEST);
+    respond(jsonrpc.INVALID_REQUEST);

 And your response will go out as: